Uncle Jesse tends to Boss Hogg's Still in "The Dukes of Hazzard"

 NOTE: The below picture is for demonstrational purposes

 only!
 We used a pair of "vise-grip" pliers to hold the cork while

 actually drilling!
 Do not try to hold the cork with your fingers while

 Use vegetable oil to lubricate the end of the 24" piece of copper

 tubing and the meat thermometer.
-Insert the tubing and the
+Insert the small end of

-pressure would blow the stopper (shooting hot alcohol and steam all
+the excess pressure would blow the stopper (shooting hot alcohol and

 You now have a working still!

 Set up the kettle on your electric hotplate (never use an open flame!)